reneshbedre/reneshbedre.github.io/_posts/2020-03-23-linearreg.md

  - Observations should be independent of each other.
 Data collection for each variable should not be influenced.
  - Relationship between the X and Y variables should be linear
- - Errors (residuals) should be randomly distributed
+ - Errors (residuals) should be normally distributed
  - Errors (residuals) should have equal variance (Homoscedasticity)

 ## <span style="color:#33a8ff">Linear Regression (LR) Outputs</span>